kayceenuel/KayceeNuel/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [heykayceee@gmail.com](mailto:heykayceee@gmail.com)
 * 🧠  I'm learning Data Structures and Algorithms, Javascript.
-* 🤝  I'm open to collaborating on Open Source Projects and working alongside other developers.
+* 🤝  I'm open to collaborating on Open Source Projects and working alongside other Engineers.

 ### Skills